swent-epfl/public/README.md

 We provide Linux virtual machines in the [EPFL VDI](https://support.epfl.ch/epfl?id=epfl_kb_article_view&sysparm_article=KB0016486) infrastructure in case your laptop breaks down or you do not have the recommended configuration.
 See [this tutorial](tutorials/VDIGuide.md) for how to get started with VDI in SwEnt.

-Ideally, each team should have at least one Android phone capable of demo-ing the team's application.
+Each team must have at least one Android phone capable of demo-ing the team's application.
+If this is a problem for your team, please contact the course staff before the project starts.

 ## Further Questions

 For answers to a list of frequently asked questions, please see the [SwEnt FAQ](faq.md).

-If your question is not addressed there either, please email swent-staff@dslab.org.
+If your question is not addressed there either, please email <swent-staff@dslab.org>.